truher/frc-test/cv1/radiometry.md

 To understand lighting spectra we first need to review what a spectrum represents.
 Visible light is wave-like radiation whose wavelength varies between about 400 and 700 nanometers (nm, billionth of a meter).
 For comparison, 500 nm is about the diameter of a bacterium: it's small, but it's not __that__ small.
-The variation in wavelength corresponds to the colors of the rainbow, from deep blue (400 nm) to deep red (700 nm), and most light sources contain a range of wavelengths.
+The variation in wavelength corresponds to the colors of the rainbow, from deep blue (400 nm) to deep red (700 nm).
+These colors also indicate another aspect of light, which is its particle-like nature: it is a stream of point-like particles that carry tiny amounts of energy.
+Deep blue (400 nm) photons have about 3 [electron volts](https://en.wikipedia.org/wiki/Electronvolt) (eV) of energy, deep red (700 nm) photons have about
+1.7 eV.
+An electron-volt is a truly tiny amount of energy, on the same scale as molecular bond energies.
+There will be more about photon energy below.

+Most light sources contain a range of wavelengths.
 If you plot wavelength on the x axis and intensity on the y axis, you get a spectrum, for example the visible part of [sunlight](https://en.wikipedia.org/wiki/Sunlight) at the Earth's surface looks something like this: